Vahagn-99/amo-test-task/README.md

 So i have tokens.txt in my root folder  which should't be there,

-in real case i would use my storage folder and https server from site for getting the tokent from redirected code
+in real case i would use my storage folder and https server from site for getting the token from redirect code.